It’s never too late to quit!

 - FDA approved medications.
 Prescription 90-day per quit attempt.

 Telephone quit lines

-Asian Smokers' Quitline—Free nationwide self-help materials, counseling and two-week nicotine patch starter kits.
+Asian Smokers' Quitline—They offer free self-help materials, counseling and 2-week nicotine-patch starter kits.

-- It's Never Too Late to Quit Brochure—Free and low cost resources for Pierce County residents.
+- It's Never Too Late to Quit brochure: Free and low cost resources for people who live in Pierce County.